 Foothill Flyers Race Reviews

-1st Saturday in February, Death Valley, CA, 7-9 AM Start.
+1st Saturday in December, Death Valley, CA, Titus Canyon, 7-9 AM Start.

 App and info: call 415-868-1829 or email: envirosp@wenet.net

-This semiannual Team Couch Potato road trip takes place in even numbered years and alternates with the Wild Wild West road trip.
 If you have never been to Death Valley, this is the way to see it with a running group.
-We all meet in Barstow at the Harvey house (Lenwood exit) and leave there on Friday at 10 AM to come in from the south end of Death Valley and tour the sights on our way to the Furnace Creek Ranch.
-When we come to Baker, instead of going on to Las Vegas to loose our money, turn north on Hwy.
-127. Lunch is in the old stage town of Shoshone at the Red Buggy Cafe - good place to top off the fuel tank.
+The Harvey house in Barstow (Lenwood exit) is a good place for breakfast and gather to caravan and come in from the south end of Death Valley to tour the sights on our way to the Furnace Creek Ranch.
+When you come to Baker, instead of going on to Las Vegas to loose our money, turn north on Hwy.
+127. The Red Buggy Cafe in the old stage town of Shoshone is good place to lunch and top off the fuel tank.
 First stop after lunch and into the valley is the lowest point in the USA and -282 ft below sea level, Badwater.
 Getting your picture at the sign is mandatory.
 Next stop is Artists Palate with the colorful rock striations that change with the sun angle.

-We get our rooms at the Furnace Creek Ranch and settle in about 3 - 4 PM.
-Make your room rez in November as they do fill up quick.
+Death Valley marathon start You can camp or get rooms at the Furnace Creek Ranch and settle in about 3 - 4 PM.
+Make your room rez in September as they do fill up quick.
 Call 760-786-2345 and say you want the marathon rate.
-Camping is also available.
 There are two good restaurants at the ranch or you can drive back down the road 1/3 mile for fancy grub and a tour of the Furnace Creek Inn.

 When you finish you can either hop on a bus to go back to the Ranch and its natural hot spring fed pool or have a non running person drive you back in a car.
 Non running people in your party can take the opportunity to work and aid station or do some sight seeing like going up to Scotty's Castle for the tour.
 If you have any energy left that afternoon, there is a great museum a half mile north of the Ranch.
 Dave Horning, the race director and owner of Envirosports, usually holds an informal awards ceremony at the Ranch bar about 6 PM.

 Sunday morning is a good opportunity to leave early and drive the hour up the road to catch the 9 AM Scotty's Castle tour - it is well worth it.
-We leave Death Valley after checking out Stove Pipe Wells on Hwy.
-190 and then on up over Towne Pass toward Panamint Springs.
+Then leave Death Valley to the west after checking out Stove Pipe Wells on Hwy.
+190 going on up over Towne Pass toward Panamint Springs.
 Turn Left just after the bridge on to Trona Hwy.
 178. Trona is a good place to refuel.
 11 miles past Trona turn left on the Trona/Red Mountain road.
 At Hwy.
-395 turn right for about a mile then left to Randsburg.
-There is a recovery Hash run in Randsburg at 2 PM or just stop for lunch and a Black Bart.
+395 turn left to return toward LA.

 A large group of Foothill Flyers participated in the Death Valley Trail Marathon and 18 miles races on February 2, 2002.